CloudLabs-MOC/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_02_Implementing_integration_between_AD DS_and_Azure_AD.md

 1. On **SEA-ADM1**, switch to the **Windows PowerShell** console window.

    >**Note:** Run all these commands only in **SEA-ADM1**'s Windows PowerShell, do not switch to other VM's.

+1. After copying the commands, please use **Shift + Insert** to paste them into the Command Prompt in the upcoming steps.

 1. In the **Windows PowerShell** console, enter the following command, and then press Enter to remove the Zone.Identifier alternate data stream indicating that files have been downloaded from internet: